julia-dream/ai-data-validator/README.md

 1. **Validation Library Implementation**
    - Complete, type-safe validator functions for primitive and complex types
-   - Composition functions for combining validators
    - Schema builder API and result handling logic

 2. **Documentation**
    - Clear instructions on how to use your validator library
-   - Examples of creating and composing custom validators
    - Guidance on schema validation and result interpretation
    - All documentation generated or refined with Cursor’s AI tools